Connect to our servers using FTP (Students)

 How to transfer your files using an FTP client (FTP stands for File Transfer Protocol and is just another way to transfer files).
-You should use FTP clients like Cyberduck, Filezilla, Transmit, Fetch, etc. Some are free and work well.
+You should use FTP clients like Cyberduck, Filezilla, Transmit, etc. Some are free and work well.

 FTP connection settings

 Host address: cdaftp.concordia.ca